Solo Travel in Bulgaria

 Private clinics along the Black Sea tend to not work with insurance companies and a European medical card only covers state hospitals.

-If you are looking for some company on all or part of your trip, both G Adventures and Intrepid Travel are responsible tour companies and have group tours in Bulgaria including Hungary and Romania (and more) from 10 days to 25 days with prices starting at £999.
+G Adventures have group tours in Bulgaria including Hungary and Romania (and more) from 10 days to 25 days travelling through to London.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 From the Airport